-• Offer Capping for Reliability.
+- Offer Capping for Reliability.
 PJM also offer caps units that are committed for reliability reasons, including for reactive support.
-In the day-ahead energy market, for units committed for reliability reasons, offer-capped unit hours increased from 0.00 percent in the first three months of 2020 to 0.03 percent in the first three months of 2021.
-In the real-time energy market, for units committed for reliability reasons, offer-capped unit hours increased from 0.00 percent in the first three months of 2020 to 0.03 percent in the first three months of 2021.
-In the real-time energy market, for units committed for reliability reasons, offer-capped unit hours increased from 0.00 percent in the first three months of 2020 to 0.03 percent in the first three months of 2021.
+In the day-ahead energy market, for units committed for reliability reasons, offer-capped unit hours increased from 0.00 percent in the first six months of 2020 to 0.02 percent in the first six months of 2021.
+In the real-time energy market, for units committed for reliability reasons, offer-capped unit hours remained at 0.01 percent in the first six months of 2020 and 2021.
 The low offer cap percentages do not mean that units manually committed for reliability reasons do not have market power.
 All units manually committed for reliability have market power and all are treated as if they had market power.
-These units are not capped to their cost-based offers because they tend to offer with a negative markup in their price-based offers, particularly at the economic minimum level, which means that PJM's offer capping process results in the use of the price-based offer for commitment.
+These units are not capped to their cost-based offers because they tend to offer with a negative markup in their price-based offers, particularly at the economic minimum level, which means that PJM's offer capping process results in the use of the price-based offer for commitment even if it has less flexible operating parameters. - Parameter Mitigation.
+In the first six months of 2021, 35.1 percent of unit hours for units that failed the TPS test in the day-ahead market were committed on price-based schedules that were less flexible than their cost-based schedules.
+In the first six months of 2021, on days when hot weather and cold weather alerts were declared, 31.8 percent of unit hours in the day-ahead energy market were committed on price-based schedules that were less flexible than their price PLS schedules.

 - Frequently Mitigated Units (FMU) and Associated Units (AU).
-One unit qualified for an FMU adder for the months of September and October, 2019.
 In 2020, five units qualified for an FMU adder in at least one month.
-In the first three months of 2021, one unit qualified for an FMU adder in January. - Markup Index.
+In the first six months of 2021, one unit qualified for an FMU adder in January. - Markup Index.
 The markup index is a summary measure of participant offer behavior for individual marginal units.
-While the average markup index in the real-time market was -0.2 in the first three months of 2021, some marginal units did have substantial markups.
-The highest markup for any marginal unit in the real-time market in the first three months of 2021 was more than \$200 per MWh when using unadjusted cost-based offers.
+While the average markup index in the real-time market was -0.02 in the first six months of 2021, some marginal units did have substantial markups.
+The highest markup for any marginal unit in the real-time market in the first six months of 2021 was more than \$400 per MWh when using unadjusted cost-based offers.

-While the average markup index in the day-ahead market was 0.03 in the first three months of 2021, some marginal units did have substantial markups.
-The highest markup for any marginal unit in the day-ahead market in the first three months of 2021 was more than \$80 per MWh when using unadjusted cost-based offers.
+While the average markup index in the day-ahead market was 0.04 in the first six months of 2021, some marginal units did have substantial markups.
+The highest markup for any marginal unit in the day-ahead market in the first six months of 2021 was more than \$120 per MWh when using unadjusted cost-based offers.

-• Markup.
+Markup.
 The markup frequency distributions show that a significant proportion of units make price-based offers less than the cost-based offers permitted under the PJM market rules.
 This behavior means that competitive price-based offers reveal actual unit marginal costs and that PJM market rules permit the inclusion of costs in cost-based offers that are not short run marginal costs.

 The markup behavior shown in the markup frequency distributions also shows that a substantial number of units were offered with high markups, consistent with the exercise of market power.
-Markup for coal and gas fired units decreased in the first three months of 2021.